 - Item scores that provide evidence about the learning outcome from a locally developed test

-- Indirect Measures evaluate student perceptions of their learning and the educational environment that supports learning.
+- Indirect evidence provides insight into students' and others' perceptions of their learning and the educational environment that supports learning.
 These are often used in combination with direct measures, contributing to the interpretation of their results.
-A few examples of indirect measures include:
+Examples of indirect measures include:

 - Responses to selected items that provide evidence about the learning outcome on published surveys (e.g., NSSE, CIRP)